janko/image_processing/README.md

 Provides higher-level image processing helpers that are commonly needed when handling image uploads.

-This gem can process images with either [ImageMagick]/[GraphicsMagick] or [libvips] libraries.
+This gem can process images with [ImageMagick] or [libvips].
 ImageMagick is a good default choice, especially if you are migrating from another gem or library that uses ImageMagick.
 Libvips is a newer library that can process images [very rapidly][libvips performance] (often multiple times faster than ImageMagick).

 ## Goal